Frequently Asked Questions for Climb to Conquer Cancer

-We strongly recommend you choose a distance you can complete in order to appreciate the entire C3 experience, including the post-ride party.
+We strongly recommend you choose a distance you can complete in order to appreciate the entire Climb to Conquer Cancer experience, including the post-ride party.
 If you are still riding after support ends, you will not be able to call for our SAG vehicle if you need it.
 It requires many volunteers to deliver a first-class event during the published hours.
 Keeping the course open longer than we have volunteer staff available is not feasible or safe.

 What do I do with my bicycle while I’m eating lunch?

 We will be providing complimentary bike valet service at the venue.
 Check your ride at the valet and enjoy the post-ride festivities.
 Bikes will be monitored at all times, so you can rest assured that your bike will be waiting for you when you are ready to leave.